Table of contents

 A brief overview of the agile data workflow

-What was once a niche practice is now being embraced by IT organizations as part of their strategy for improving business agility and efficiency.
+What was once a niche practice is now being embraced by IT organisations as part of their strategy for improving business agility and efficiency.

 Anything “agile” refers to using iterative development processes to create value.